 9. Heads together

-Have your group keep their heads somewhat together.
-This helps create a cohesive focal point for the eye to follow.
-If heads are scattered about the image, it’s not only harder to get them all in focus, but it can make the image feel more jumbled.
+Remember to keep the group's heads somewhat together.
+This creates a cohesive focal point for the eye to follow.
+If the heads are scattered about the image, it's not only harder to get them all in focus, but it can make the image feel more jumbled.

 10. Big people in the back, smaller in the front